michaeldiguiseppi/java_curriculum_personal/README.md

 Start by forking and cloning this repo.

-You should see a folder called `src`, which contains a `main` folder and a `test` folder.
-The former contains the code you will be implementing and the former contains the test file you'll be checking your work against.
-Explore both folders.
+You should see a folder named `src`, which contains a `main` folder and a `test` folder.
+The former contains the code you will be implementing and the latter contains the test file you'll be checking your work against.
+Explore both folders on your own.

 Let's go over the `ZombieTest.java` file first.